- 04 Jan 2022

 - 3 Minutes to read

-Messaging Handlers and Queues are pluggable systems that can be extended via the SDK to support built-in messaging systems are RabbitMQ, Azure Services, Apache Kafka, database queue, file system queue, and in-memory queue.
+Decisions Messaging is a pluggable system that can be extended via the SDK to support built-in messaging systems are RabbitMQ, Azure Service Bus, Apache Kafka, Database Queue, File System Queue, and In-memory queue.

 Any Messaging System module must be installed onto a Decisions instance to follow alongside this article's instructions.
 The following pre-built Messaging System modules are available: